 Conveyors are material-handling equipment that facilitate the transportation of cargo from one place to another.
-For loading dock operations, conveyors ease the movement of cargo from the truck to the staging area, greatly improving warehouse efficiency and safety because of less human intervention.
+For loading dock operations, warehouse conveyor systems ease the movement of cargo from the truck to the staging area, greatly improving warehouse efficiency and safety because of less human intervention.

 To learn more about the must-have equipment in your warehouse, click here.

 3. Be Aware and Learn the Possible Dangers